truenas/documentation/content/Contributing/IssueReporting/JiraIssueReporting.md

 * An explanation of what should have happened while taking the steps listed above.

-* A description of what actually happened while taking the steps listed above.
+* A description of what happened while taking the steps listed above.

 * The TrueNAS software version you are using, which is found on the main **Dashboard**.